TOXICOLOGY

 How do I know if the test device is negative?

 If the test is negative, lines appear in the control region (C) and next to each particular drug name in the test region.
 The negative result indicates that the drug concentration is below the detectable cutoff level.
-The shade of line in the test region will vary, but it should be considered negative, even if there is a faint line.
+Any visible line in the test region-regardless of how faint or dark-indicates a negative result.
+Variations in line intensity are normal and do not affect interpretation.
+If a line is present, even faintly, the test should be considered negative.

 IMPORTANT PROCEDURE NOTE: Refer to the manufacturer's product insert for complete instructions, limitations, and warnings.